jacob-8/kitbook/packages/kitbook/src/docs/1-get-started.md

 └ +layout.svelte <-- initialize everything both your app and Kitbook need, like i18n
 ```

-- Run `npm kitbook` or `pnpm kitbook`
+- Run your dev server as normal (`npm run dev`, `pnpm dev`, etc...)

-- Kitbook will automatically copy in its routing files to `src/routes/kitbook`.
+- Kitbook will automatically copy its routing files to `src/routes/kitbook`.
 Please edit the settings found in `src/routes/kitbook/+layout.svelte` for your app, but don't touch the other files as they will be overridden in future updates as needed.

-At this point you can open Kitbook and see all your Svelte components, *including `+page.svelte` and `+layout.svelte` files as they are also just plain Svelte components with a very important `data` prop*.
+At this point you can navigate to the `/kitbook` route and see all your Svelte components, *including `+page.svelte` and `+layout.svelte` files as they are also just plain Svelte components with a very important `data` prop*.

 Next you could...